Robpol86/robpol86.com/docs/posts/2026/2026-07-23-ubuntu-snapshots.md

 ## TODO

+- Create scripts, insert into rd as per rob86.com/rpi-luks instructions
+  - snapshot-take should work from initfs and normal environment with sudo
 - Install ubuntu without btrfs and run `sudo btrfs subvolume list -t /`
-- Create scripts, insert into rd as per rob86.com/rpi-luks instructions
 - Test with @home and @root fs setup?
   - Find a popular guide on Ubuntu and btrfs
 - Test with Ubuntu Server (non-minimized)